Buffering Britain · Working Note

 1.00£261m£524m£785m£186m£375m£561m

 The preferred UK-wide estimate uses η = 0.75–1.0 with a 30–50% hypothetical bias discount, yielding approximately £490–785 million per year for speed losses across the UK.
-London accounts for roughly one-third despite containing only 13% of UK mobile users, reflecting worse congestion and higher incomes.
+Of this, London accounts for roughly one-third (£150–260m) despite containing only 13% of UK mobile users, reflecting both worse congestion and higher incomes.

 Sensitivity to rest-of-UK congestion